matt-gretton-dann/gd-posix-apps/docs/file-formats/message-catalogues.md

 | +4 | 4 | `uint32_t` | msg_length | Legth of message (including terminating NUL). |
 | +8 | 8 | `uint64_t` | msg_offset | Offset to start of message text |

 Following all message arrays are the strings.
-Strings are stored without a terminating NUL character.
+Strings are stored with a terminating NUL character.

 It can be assumed that these will be treated as read only and so string pointers can be overlapped to